 - When saving CMYK EPS files, do not include PostScript color management information.
 This minimizes the risk of conflicting data and multiple color conversions.
-PostScript color management causes your CMYK colors to be interpreted by the Color Server as though they were supplied in the Lab color space and, as a result, processed by RGB print options, rather than your simulation settings. - Include ICC color information in files.
+PostScript color management causes your CMYK colors to be interpreted by the Color Server as though they were supplied in the Lab color space and, as a result, processed by RGB print options, rather than your CMYK Source and CMYK Processing Method settings. - Include ICC color information in files.
 ColorWise does not conflict with this information, and such data is useful for identifying the specific color space used by your files. - Do not include halftone and transfer functions. - Turn off color management in the printer driver.